 Each fully-qualified name may have at maximum one SPF record, defined as a TXT record or as an SPF record type.

 There are various limitations to the number of items and lookups permitted in an SPF record:

-- SPF records may have more than 10 mechanisms that require DNS lookups.
+- SPF records may not have more than 10 mechanisms that require DNS lookups.
 These are the

 - When evaluating the

 mxmechanism, the number of MX records queried is included in the overall limit of DNS lookups.
 Additionally, each

 mxmechanism must not result in querying more than 10 address records.

 ptrmechanism is also included in the overall limit and each

 ptrmust not result in querying more than 10 address records.